Snow

 1922 WEATHER AND WELL WATER

 In January of 1922 Marguerite Butler a worker at Pine Mountain Settlement School experienced a particularly harsh winter in the shadow of Pine Mountain as she assisted in the establishment of a satellite settlement at Line Fork in nearby Letcher County.
 She wrote to her mother about her experiences coping with the weather and her responsibility for developing the new medical and educational satellite, approximately eight miles from the main Pine Mountain Settlement School.
-Marguerite describes the preparation of a well for the new facility.
+The following describes the preparation of a well for the new facility.

 Dear Mother —